irriden/jammy/README.md

 - Probe the total outbound liquidity on each of the target's channels with endorsed htlcs.
 - Execute a fast jamming attack - where the size of each htlc is the total outbound liquidity on the channel, and each htlc is never held for more than 90 seconds.
-- During the attack the htlcs remain endorsed, and repeatedly lock up the full amount of the outbound liquidty on the channel.
+- During the attack the htlcs remain endorsed, and repeatedly lock up the full amount of the outbound liquidity on the channel.
 - The target is unable to route any other payments.

 ### Setup